horia141/jupiter/docs/concepts/metrics.md

 Metrics have a name.
 It's the nicely looking counterpart to the key.

+Metrics can also have an icon.
+It's a nice unicode glyph like 💰 or ⚖️ and it serves to visually distinguish the metric.

 Metrics can also have a _unit_.
 It adds extra info about what exactly you're recording - weight, currency, the count of an event, etc.